Durness

 Vintage Tractor & Vehicle Display

-Evening Dance in the Village Hall with Blue Ridge
+Evening Dance in the Village Hall with StormChasers.

 The event begins at noon with the chosen Chieftain meeting members of the pipe band in the village square before marching on to the Games Field to declare the games open.